abdul-rasool/EDS-Effective-DNA-Storage-System/README.md

 # EDS

-An Effective DNA File Storage System to Practically Archive Medical Data
+EDS: An Effective DNA File Storage System to Practically Archive and Retrieve Medical Data

 ## What is EDS?